Zinabuf/GCIM/README.md

 5 ID_5 ID_5 -0.95209579
 6 ID_6 ID_6 -0.02786981
 ~~~
-while the covariates for adjustment as the example used `Qcov_discovery_cov.txt` data frame.
+The covariates used for adjustment should be provided in a separate file.
+Example `Qcov_discovery_cov.txt`

 ~~~
    FID   IID   Conf_1 Exposure_square Conf_2 Conf_3 Conf_4 Conf_5    Conf_6